 Suppose you decide to host an outdoor movie night and invite a few friends over.
-You purchase or rent a copy of a movie from the local video store and view the film in your home that night.
+You purchase or rent a copy of a movie from a rental kiosk or local store and view the film in your home that night.
 Have you violated the copyright law by illegally publicly performing the movie?
 Probably not.

 But suppose you took the same movie and showed it at a school, church, club or bar you happen to manage.
-In this case you have infringed the copyright of the movie.
-Simply put, movies obtained through a video store are not licensed for exhibition.
+In this case you have infringed on the copyright of the movie.
+Simply put, movies obtained through a rental kiosk or store are not licensed for exhibition.
 Home video means just that: viewing of a movie at home by family or a close circle of friends.

 Why is Hollywood concerned about such performances?